2.2.9 PEM prevention and recovery

 One of the hallmark symptoms of ME/CFS, Long COVID / Long Haulers and various other named syndromes is post-exertional malaise (PEM).

 The disease model shows that exertion promotes IFN-γ and oxidative stress, which further inhibits glycolysis, fatty acid oxidation, methylation and other key energy metabolism.
+Simultaneously, histamine is released during exertion, signalling for liver glycogen to be redistributed to muscle tissue.

 Glycolysis insufficiency is frequently accompanied by tinnitus, vision reduction, dizziness, reduced mobility / muscle activation, muscle spasms / tremors, tachycardia and nausea.